C. F. Martin & Company: 19th century

-The company's reputation and output continued to grow.
-Forays into mandolin making in the late 1890s and ukulele making in the 1920s greatly contributed to their expansion, and by 1928 they were making over 5,000 instruments per year.
+20th century

+By 1928, the company was making over 5,000 instruments per year.
 The ukulele was responsible for keeping the company profitable in the 1920s.
 The company remained family-owned and employed a relatively small number of highly trained craftsmen making instruments primarily by hand.
 By the early 1960s Martin guitars were back-ordered by as much as three years due to limited production capacity.
 In 1964, Martin opened a new plant that is still the primary Martin production facility.

 One of the consistent policies of the company was to not engage in endorsement deals.
 At the same time, they offered a 20% discount as a courtesy to professional musicians.
 They would also offer to customize instruments with inlays of names for the performers.